startersclan/source-udp-forwarder/README.md

 - `LOG_LEVEL` to `DEBUG` to ensure it's receiving logs from the gameserver.
 You can revert this back to `INFO` once everything is working.

 3. Watch the daemon logs to ensure it's receiving logs from `source-udp-forwarder`.
-There should be a `PROXY` event tag attached to each log line received by `source-udp-forwarder`.
+There should be a `PROXY` event tag attached to each log line received from `source-udp-forwarder`.

 ## Environment variables